Frequently Asked Funeral Questions

 For a non-service-related death – the VA will pay up to $300 toward burial and funeral expenses, and a $300 plot interment allowance if the veteran was receiving a monthly disability payment from the VA at the time of death.
 If the death happened in a VA hospital or under contracted nursing home care, the cost of moving the deceased may be reimbursed and a $700 burial allowance is payable.

-Funeral and Memorial Questions
+Funeral and service Questions

 Can we have a less formal service?